-Peppermint is native to Europe, certain parts of the Middle East and North America and generally grows in cooler climates, in areas that are well-shaded and have a lot of moisture.
+Peppermint is native to Europe, certain parts of the Middle East and North America.
+It generally grows in cooler climates, in areas that are well-shaded and have a lot of moisture.
 Peppermint essential oil is extracted from the leaves of the peppermint bush generally through a steam-distillation process.
-The leaves are crushed and placed in a glass container.
+They then crush and place the leaves inside a container.
 Steam then enters the container and extracts the nutrients from the organic matter through an evaporation process.

-The steam then passes through another glass tube and gathers in a condensation chamber, where they form droplets and eventually the finished product.
+The steam then passes through another glass tube and gathers in a condensation chamber.
+They then form droplets and eventually the finished product.
 Peppermint essential oil has a very distinctive smell and is safe for consumption and topical skin treatment.

 Peppermint is a strong antiseptic and antimicrobial agent and can be used to treat wounds, sores and boils that might occur on your skin.
 It absorbs easily into your skin and doesn’t leave any greasy layers that can clog up your pores and lead to blockages or blemishes.
-Peppermint is also a potent natural analgesic – which means that it can be used to treat pain (superficially or internally).
+Peppermint is also a potent natural analgesic – which means that it treats pain (superficially or internally).

 Whenever I have a headache, I generally make a cup of strong rooibos or yellow label tea and add a good branch of crushed peppermint.
-It’s best to let it sit for a short while and be sure to inhale as much of the steam through your nasal as you can.
-I always keep a small supply of peppermint in an re-usable plastic container, along with my teas, at the office for exactly this problem.
+It’s best to let it sit for a short while and inhale as much of the steam through your nasal.
+I always keep a small supply of peppermint in an re-usable plastic container at the office for exactly this problem.

 Peppermint essential oil also works well as a joint and muscle relaxer and can relieve pain when it’s massaged into your skin around the affected area.
 However, I generally recommend that you blend this oil with eucalyptus or tea tree essential oils for added and stronger, faster effects.

-The plant and the oil can either be consumed raw, or added to tea to help heal a sore throat by loosening mucus and easy pain.
+The plant and the oil consumes raw, or adds to tea to help heal a sore throat by loosening mucus and easy pain.
 It will also kill of any germs that lead to or worsen your infection, thus speeding up the healing process.
 Peppermint is like a gift from nature for the flu season!